vuvkar/paris-availability/README.md

 1. **Visitors** select check-in and check-out dates on the calendar
 2. They fill out the booking form with their details
-3. Upon submission, a **GitHub Issue** is created automatically with all booking details
+3. Upon submission, their **email client opens** with a pre-filled email containing all booking details
+4. They send the email to you
-4. You review the issue and respond to confirm or decline
+5. You review the request and respond to confirm or decline
-5. Once confirmed, add those dates to `bookings.json` to mark them as unavailable
+6. Once confirmed, add those dates to `bookings.json` to mark them as unavailable

 ## 🔧 Managing Bookings